Starting and Registering New Student Orgs

 To be eligible for registration as a new group, an organization must:

 - Be organized and run by 4 different student officers who are full-time registered students as defined by their schools.
 Officers must maintain a minimum 2.0 cumulative GPA and may not be on academic or disciplinary probation.

-- Have at least one full-time, permanent, Vanderbilt faculty or staff member as its adviser.
+- Have at least one full-time, permanent, Vanderbilt faculty or staff member as its advisor.

 - Maintain all funds on deposit in an account of good standing through the Office of Financial Affairs and follow appropriate accounting procedures (special conditions apply to fraternities, sororities, and Vanderbilt Student Communications divisions).